+Calculators Wanted Advertising Articles Links

 The Monroe 1665 with the CR-1 Punched Card Reader

 The success of Computer Design Corp. attracted the attention of the parent company of Monroe, Litton Industries.
 Merger discussions began, but the two parties could not agree on terms of a merger.
 The discussions ended with no deal.
-At this point, Computer Design Corp. management decided that it had sufficient resources to market its calculators under their own brand.
-In mid-1971, a division called Compucorp was created, and CDC began marketing and selling their own calculators under the Compucorp brand name.
+At this point, Computer Design Corp. management decided that it had sufficient resources to market its calculators under their own brand name.
+In mid-1971, a division called Compucorp was created, and CDC began marketing and selling their own calculators under the Compucorp brand name, rather to the chagrin of Litton/Monroe, which eventually led to a less than amicable separation between the two companies.

 The Compucorp 140 Statistician Calculator